 A: Repair kits can be installed in racking without having to remove all the beams or the upright frame.
 The structurally reinforced splice frame is bolted to an existing frame and is then re-anchored to the warehouse floor.

-Q: Will Applied Handling work with a general contractor on a large project?
+Q: Will DACO work with a general contractor on a large project?

 A: Yes.
 We can supply both material and installation services.
 We have a long and successful history of working with general contractors.